bunsenapp/go-selenium/README.md

 ## Maintainer Required

 This package is no longer maintained.
-The author no longer uses Go, and will only fix this package should there be a major security issue.
+The author no longer writes automated tests with Selenium, and will only fix this package should there be a major security issue.

 If you or someone you know is interested in maintaining this package, please raise an issue and tag me (@elsyms) in it.